Neural Quanta

 Common to all these efforts is a moonshot for advancing all of neuroscience: can we capture (nearly) all spikes, in all neurons in increasingly more complex, i.e. natural paradigms.
 The key challenges in achieving such neurotechs can be captured by four visualizations - with NeuralQuanta being the most viable candidate for achieving this technology.

-Figure 1: Across the temporal and spatial scales - electrophysiology is the best candidate for achieving high temporal precision.
+Figure 1: Across the temporal and spatial scales - electrophysiology is the best candidate for achieving high temporal precision - with NQ being the most optimal.

-Figure 3: We may need to capture most or all brain activity simultaneously with high temporal resolution.
+Figure 3: Capturing most or all brain activity simultaneously with high temporal resolution requires rethinking neurotech and developing devices such as NQ.

 Figure 4: NeuralQuanta: 1um scale electrophysiology devices capture the most requirements for advancing neurotech systems.